 Founded in 1935, the Service League of Cherokee County, GA is the oldest volunteer service organization in Cherokee County.
 With its deep roots and rich heritage of caring for children, the League has grown to an organizational size of 100 women, all of whom commit to 10 years of active service and contribute volunteer hours that collectively approximate 10,000 hours per year.
 As a not for profit organization, the money we raise through our efforts is directed back into the community to help provide food, clothing, medical and dental care, eyeglasses, scholarships, and much more to identified children in need.

-2015 "Dancing for the Children" Celebrity Dance Challenge Winners Crowned
+2017 Dancing for the Children Celebrity Dance Challenge Winners are Crowned

-The "Dancing for the Children" celebrity dance challenge and 49th Annual Service League Ball was held on Saturday, April 25, 2015 at the Northside Hospital Cherokee Conference Center in Canton, where Susan McCarthy of the Cherokee County School District and her partner, Timothy Meyers of Gotta Dance Atlanta took home the coveted mirror-ball trophies!
+The "Dancing for the Children" celebrity dance challenge and 51st Annual Service League Ball was held on Saturday, April 29, 2017 at the Northside Hospital Cherokee Conference Center in Canton, where Chief Assistant Solicitor-General Todd Hayes and his professional partner Lydia Carlile lit up the stage to take home the coveted mirror-ball trophies!

 The 14th Annual Run for the Children "Reindeer Run" 5K Race & 1 Mile fun Run was held Saturday, December 3, 2016 at Etowah River Park in Canton, GA.

 Service League Awards $25,000 in Scholarships